MohsseniMahdi/DS_project3/README1.md

 This combined strategy ensures that the training data is both balanced and cleansed of noisy samples, resulting in a more accurate and reliable fraud detection model.

 - [**Go to main page**](./README.md)

+# Project Name
+- Document your project here
+- Description
+- Data used
+- Where your API can be accessed
+- ...

+# API
+Document main API endpoints here

+# Setup instructions
+Document here for users who want to setup the package locally

+# Usage
+Document main functionalities of the package here

+# installation

+make install requirments
+make run preprocess